Scattering in twisted waveguides: Introduction

 Let $\omega \subset \rd$ be a bounded domain with boundary $\partial \omega \in C^2$.
 Denote by $\Omega : = \omega \times \re$ the straight tube in $\rt$.
 For a given $\theta\in C^1(\re,\re)$ we define the twisted tube $\Omega_\theta$ by

 where

 We define the Dirichlet Laplacian ${\mathcal H}_\theta$ as the unique self-adjoint operator generated in ${\rm L}^2(\Omega_\theta)$ by the closed quadratic form

-In fact, we do not work directly with ${\cal H}_\theta$, but rather with a unitary equivalent operator $H_{\theta'}$ acting in the straight tube $\Omega$, see \eqref{gr1}.
+In fact, we do not work directly with ${\cal H}_\theta$, but rather with a unitarily equivalent operator $H_{\theta'}$ acting in the straight tube $\Omega$, see \eqref{gr1}.
 The related unitary transformation is generated by a change of variables which maps the twisted tube $\Omega_\theta$ onto the straight tube $\Omega$, see equation \eqref{gr21}.

 The goal of the present article is to study the nature of the essential spectrum of the operator ${\mathcal H}_\theta$ under appropriate assumptions about the twisting angle $\theta$.
-Although the spectral properties of a twisted waveguide were intensively studied in recent years, the attention has been paid mostly to the discrete spectrum of ${\cal H}_\theta$, \cite{BrKoRaSo, ExKo, Gr}, or to the Hardy inequality for ${\cal H}_\theta$, \cite{ekk}.
+Although the spectral properties of a twisted waveguide have been intensively studied in recent years, attention has been paid mostly to the discrete spectrum of ${\cal H}_\theta$, \cite{BrKoRaSo, ExKo, Gr}, or to the Hardy inequality for ${\cal H}_\theta$, \cite{ekk}.